Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

 The paper is organized as follows.
-Section \ref{sec:lit_review} surveys the literature on three related topics, estimating risk measures, correcting optimistic bias associated with solving SAA problem, and catastrophe insurance pricing.
-Section \ref{sec:property_entropic_risk} discusses the properties of entropic risk measure.
+Section \ref{sec:property_entropic_risk} discusses the properties of the entropic risk measure.
+Section \ref{sec:asymptotic:effect:variance_on_bias} provides theoretical results on the asymptotic effect of variance of $\ell(\vecz, \vecxi)$ on the estimation bias of several existing estimators.
 Section \ref{sec:bias_correct} provides a bias correction procedure to mitigate the underestimation problem.
 In Section \ref{sec:dro}, we study the entropic risk minimization problem using the DRO framework.
-In Section \ref{sec:DRIP}, we introduce the distributionally robust insurance pricing problem and provide numerical results.
-Finally, conclusions are given in Section \ref{sec:conclusions}.
+In Section \ref{sec:DRIP}, we introduce the distributionally robust insurance pricing problem and provide numerical results in Section \ref{sec:num_ins_price}.
+The conclusions are given in Section \ref{sec:conclusions}.
+Appendix \ref{sec:lit_review} reviews related works on estimating risk measures, correcting optimistic bias associated with solving SAA problem, and insurance pricing, situating our contributions within these three research streams, and clarifying how our approach differs from existing methods; Appendices \ref{append:property_entropic_risk}, \ref{appendix:2}, and \ref{append:bias_correct} present the proofs of the results in Sections \ref{sec:property_entropic_risk}, \ref{sec:asymptotic:effect:variance_on_bias}, and \ref{sec:bias_correct}, respectively.
+Appendix \ref{sec:appenddro} provides the theory and proofs to support the DRO model introduced in Section \ref{sec:dro}.
+Finally, additional details and results omitted from the paper can be found in Appendix \ref{append:details}.